 Is it possible to get an Equity Release with Spanish banks?

 No, in Spain, equity release is not accepted for taking liquidity from the property.
-This is usually possible when applying at an international bank.
-However, a mortgage over an existing property, free of charges (not for purchase reasons) is possible to get from Spanish banks for some specific purposes such as renovation or purchase of further land or another property etc.
+This is usually possible when applying at an international bank and a heavily used funding opportunity by corporate customers who want to use this liquidity for other purposes.
+However, a mortgage over an existing property, free of charge (not for purchase reasons) is possible to get from Spanish banks for some specific purposes such as renovation or purchase of further land or another property, etc.

 Will my age affect my getting a mortgage in Ibiza?

 Spanish banks generally lend up to 25 (exceptionally 30) years with final payments finishing by age 70.
 For older clients (over 60 years) options and solutions can be discussed with your bank or mortgage broker.